 Our class book this half term is The Great Kapok Tree: A Tale of the Amazon Rainforest’ by Lynne Cherry.

 Our learning challenge this half term in science is:

-and our learning challenge in geography/history is:
+Our learning challenge this half term in geography is:

 Timetable and curriculum

 This is an example of a typical week’s timetable in year five.
 Each week we will also take a spelling and times table tests on a Friday.

 This is the curriculum map for year five 2014/2015.

 Please also find below a list of ‘non-negotiables’.
 These are the aspects of reading, writing and maths that your child is expected to know by the end of year 5.
 This is in line with the expectations for their age group.

 Below is a list of useful resources you might find helpful when working with your child at home.
 They include a times table booklet, year 5/6 spelling list, spelling strategies and questions to ask when reading with your child at home.
 If you would like a hard copy of any of these, please do not hesitate to ask.